Xu-8482/Xu-8482/README.md

 ### Hi there 👋

+- 🏫 B.S. in Electrical and Computer Engineering.
+- 🔭 Incoming M.S. student in Computer Science and Technology.
-- 🌱 I’m currently learning real-time scheduling
+- 🌱 Currently working on real-time scheduling on heterogeneous system.
-- 🔭 I’m currently working at @EHPCL lab.
 - 📫 How to reach me: xuyuankai_095@sjtu.edu.cn.